Mobile menu toggle

 As both series prepare to launch, fans can expect For All Mankind to continue pushing the boundaries of alternate history while Star City offers an intimate look at the human cost of the space race from behind the Iron Curtain.
 With Apple’s continued support and the creators’ expansive vision, this universe shows no signs of slowing down its ambitious trajectory toward the stars.

-While waiting for the new episodes and the new show, You can stream four full seasons of For All Mankind on Apple TV+.
-Get it by subscription for $9.99 with a seven-day free trial.
+While waiting for the new episodes and the new show, You can stream four full seasons of For All Mankind on Apple TV.
+It’s available by subscription for $12.99 with a seven-day free trial.
 You can also get it via any tier of the Apple One subscription bundle.
-Customers who buy a new iPhone, iPad, Apple TV, Mac or iPod touch can enjoy three months of Apple TV+ for free.
+For a limited time, customers who purchase and activate a new iPhone, iPad, Apple TV or Mac can enjoy three months of Apple TV for free.

 Watch on Apple TV